What does a typical day look like?

 - Thinking analytically and considering various ways to problem solve.

-PLEASE NOTE: Scholars will not receive academic high school or college credit for participating in BRIDGE; however, a letter of recognition of completion of the program will be sent to their high school academic counselor at the end of the summer.
+PLEASE NOTE: Scholars will not receive academic high school or college credit for participating in B.R.I.D.G.E.
+However, a letter of recognition for program completion will be sent to their high school academic counselor at the end of the summer.
 This letter can be used as proof of completion and referred to in college applications.

 For more information, please contact: